Draggie306/CheatSheets/A level/source/Computer Science.md

 The Internet can also be used to transmit data without using the World Wide Web.
 However, this data must travel through the backbone.

 The Internet backbone is the core infrastructure of the Internet.
-It is made up of a series of dedicate, high-transmission fibre-optic cables that 'peer' (are connected with) each other, and are owned by large Internet Service Providers (ISPs).
+It is made up of a series of dedicated, high-transmission fibre-optic cables that 'peer' (are connected with) each other, and are owned by large Internet Service Providers (ISPs).

  By connecting all these cables together, these ISPs can create a single network that gives each other access to the entire Internet.
 The way they communicate is by using the **TCP** (Transport Control Protocol) and **IP** (Internet Protocol) protocols.

 Protocol - a set of rules or procedures for transmitting data between electronic devices, such as computers

 ### IPv4 addressses
 are a series of 4 octet values separated by a full stop (max 32 bits), ranging from 0 to 255.
 However, there are not enough addresses to support the growing population, so IPv6 is being used which uses 128 bits.

 ### Uniform Resource Locator (URL)

 URLs are a standardised format for specifying the means of accessing a resource on the Internet and identifying its location.
 A URL consists of many components, including the protocol, domain name and path to the specific resource.

 The protocol (like HTTP, HTTPS, FTP or WSS) indicated the communication method to access the specified resource.
 If it is using HTTP/HTTPS, then the resource is going to be on the World Wide Web

 The domain name (like ibaguette.com) identifies the server where the resource is hosted.

 By using URLs, users can easily access resources such as web pages, images, documents, and other files on the internet.